John McCain 2008 presidential campaign: New Hampshire

 The New Hampshire primaries came only five days after Iowa.
 McCain's rising New Hampshire poll numbers indicated that he could benefit from Romney's poor Iowa showing.
-McCain participated in a January 5 debate along with Romney, Giuliani, Huckabee, Thompson and Paul.
+McCain participated in a January 5 debate along with Romney, Giuliani, Huckabee, Thompson and Ron Paul.
 The debate particularly highlighted differences between McCain and Romney, as the two traded shots on the immigration issue.
 Polls in the days leading up to the vote showed McCain leading Romney in a tight race, and all candidates campaigned in the state in the days following the Iowa vote.
 McCain held over 100 of his signature town hall-style meetings in the state, in many cases repeating visits that he had made during his successful 2000 primary there.
 A "pivotal moment" for the campaign came a month before the primary, when the New Hampshire Union Leader endorsed McCain.
 Despite McCain's resurgence, his campaign was still strapped for funds: top-level staff was working without paychecks, commercials were being prepared at cost, and event mailers were only a quarter of what he was able to send out in his 2000 campaign.

 A strong performance in the ABC, Facebook Debates at Saint Anselm College, combined with months of hard work from his dedicated staff resulted in McCain winning the New Hampshire primary, gaining about 37 percent of the vote to Mitt Romney's 32 percent.
 Amid chants of "Mac is back!", McCain made his victory remarks.
 "When the pundits declared us finished, I told them, 'I'm going to New Hampshire where the voters don't let you make their decisions for them...
 I'm going to New Hampshire, and I'm going to tell people the truth.'"